MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 ### Handle authentication

 When embedding the ADX web UI the hosting page is responsible for authentication.
+The below diagrams describes the auth flow.

 :::image type="content" source="../images/host-web-ux-in-iframe/adx-embed-sequencediagram.png" alt-text="Sequence diagram for authentication in an embedded ADX iframe":::

 :::image type="content" source="../images/host-web-ux-in-iframe/adx-embed-scopes.png" alt-text="Scopes required for embedding ADX iframe":::

+Follow those steps to handle authentication:

 1. Listen for "getToken" message: